adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 You need to download the Traveling Ruby packaged [mysql2 gem](http://d6r77u77i8pq3.cloudfront.net/releases/traveling-ruby-gems-20150715-2.2.2-linux-x86_64/mysql2-0.3.18.tar.gz) from their S3 bucket.
 Let's put it into our `resources` directory.

-Let's modify the `package` target like this:
+Modify the `package` target like this:

 ```shell
 ...